demisto/content-docs/docs/integrations/docker.md

 # Docker Images

-Demisto maintains a large repository of docker images.
+Palo Alto Networks maintains a large repository of docker images.
 All docker images are available via docker hub under the Demisto organization: https://hub.docker.com/u/demisto/.
 Docker image creation process is managed via the open source project [demisto/dockerfiles](https://github.com/demisto/dockerfiles).
 Before trying to create a new docker image, check if there is one available already.
 You can search the [repository-info branch](https://github.com/demisto/dockerfiles/blob/repository-info/README.md) which is updated nightly with image metadata and os/python packages used in the images.

-**Important:** For security reasons, we cannot accept images which are not part of the docker hub Demisto organization.
+**Important:** For security reasons, we cannot accept images which are not part of the docker hub Palo Alto Networks (Demisto) organization.

 If you can not find an existing image, follow through to read below on how to create a docker image for testing and production use.